yakovb17/django_test/README.md

 # django_test

 how to run:
-1. make sure you have docker install and running.
+1. make sure you have docker installed and running.
 2. clone the repo.
 3. open terminal and navigate to the repo clone root folder.
 4. run the following commands in the terminal: